keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 kubectl apply -f deployment.yaml
 ```

-KLT does not care how a deployment manifest is applied to the cluster.
+Keptn does not care how a deployment manifest is applied to the cluster.
 Both `kubectl` and Flux/Argo send the manifest to the Kubernetes API
-so KLT does not differentiate the actual deployment options.
+so Keptn does not differentiate the actual deployment options.
 This also means that one Keptn Application
 can include services that are deployed with different methods.